Skip to main content

 Screenshot of the general settings in the Configurator's Conversion Service tab.

-2. Next to the Office Conversion, click Configure
+3. Next to Office Conversion, click Configure.

-3. Select Local Office Installation with an Existing User Account, and then click Next.
+4. Select Local Office Installation with an Existing User Account, and then click Next.

-4. Enter the username and password for the user account.
+5. Enter the username and password for the user account.
 The Conversion Service accepts all standard formats for Windows users (both Username@domain and domain\Username formats).
 The Username is automatically resolved to ServerName\Username.

 Set up in Docker container